kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE store_tmp1=store_tmppageid
 * DONE store_filecache=store_page
 * DONE It appears the config dir scan is corrupting the spi_device byte and poking f5 into it every time.
 Corruption where?
 Not normal DIR.
 Must be in the config code. store_tempid=spi_device_id, store_tmpext=f_cursor_ptr and store_tmp3=spi_device, store_tmp1=storetmppageid. got location overlaps. double check all of the symbols as a few more overlaps.

-* TODO reduce some of the stack sizes, loops and ret might be a bit too big.
-Then extend the main data stack

-* TODO Saved setting to enable/disable auto load of words from block 0 as part of auto start
+* DONE Saved setting to enable/disable auto load of words from block 0 as part of auto start
-* TODO Add a flag to block 0 to include the bank id to exec at startup
+* DONE Add a flag to block 0 to include the bank id to exec at startup
-* TODO Add a flag to block 0 to include the file id to exec at startup
+* DONE Add a flag to block 0 to include the file id to exec at startup

-* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run
+* TODO Add auto run of selected file
 * TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
 EXEC is OK but STKEXEC not working?
 Stack appears messed up.
 Where is it going wrong?
 * TODO Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?

+* TODO reduce some of the stack sizes, loops and ret might be a bit too big.
+Then extend the main data stack

+* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run
 * TODO Add scroll down indicator to menu code
 * TODO Stop menu scrolling past last item
 * TODO for auto run storage include a CHAIN feature